ABOUT THE WHITE PAPER PROCESS - ROLE OF DISCUSSION DOCUMENTS

 94 St. Stephen’s Green,

-Submissions on this document should be made by the end of August, 2011.
+Submissions on this document should be made before the end of November, 2009.

 Submissions may be subject to the provisions of the Freedom of Information Acts and may be published.
 Please indicate if you would prefer your submission to remain confidential.